nens/threedi-docs/source/e_2d_tutorial.rst

     :alt: Aggregation Settings update

 The different rows of the table refer to different model output categories.
-For each category, set the global_settings_id at 1.
+For each category, set the global_settings_id at 1 if this is not the case yet.
 You can either do this manually by filling in 1's in the column [1], or by:

 A. Selecting the column global_settings_id in the drop down menu [2]
 B. Typing a 1 in the bar [3]